Two-point Functions and Bootstrap Applications in Quantum Field Theories: Asymptotic behavior

-where $n$ is some real parameter.
-It should obey the bound $n>d/2-1$ in order to make the integral in \eqref{eq:chi} converge at high energies due to \eqref{eq:asymptotics_T2hat}.
-The only disadvantage of this procedure is that the quantity \eqref{eq:chi} does not have any clear physical meaning.
-Notice that the minimum of $\chi_n$ is in principle given by $\rho_{\hat T}^2(s)=0$ for all the energies.
-Due to \eqref{eq:ff_spectral_inequalities} this would imply however that $\mathcal{F}_{(2)}(s)=0$ for all the energies.
-This however will contradict the normalization condition \eqref{eq:normalization_2FF_2d}.
-As a result we expect the existence of a non-trivial lower bound on $\chi_n$.
+where $m$ and $n$ are some real parameters.
+Their allowed range is constrained by the convergence of the integral at large values of $s$ due to the asymptotic behaviour \eqref{eq:asymptotics_Theta} and \eqref{eq:asymptotics_T2hat} of the components of the stress-tensor spectral density.
+For example one concludes that $n>d/2-1$.
+The only disadvantage of this procedure is that the quantities in \eqref{eq:chi} do not have any clear physical meaning.
+Notice that the non-trivial result of such a minimization procedure is guaranteed by the presence of the form factor normalization conditions \eqref{eq:normalization_2FF_2d}.

 In $d=2$ instead of \eqref{eq:chi} we can minimize the UV central charge $c_{UV}$ given by the integral expression \eqref{eq:sum_rule_T_2d_main_text_kkbar}.
 This was already employed in \cite{Karateev:2019ymz}.
 In the presence of global symmetries one can also minimize the conserved current central charge $k_{UV}$ given by the integral expression \eqref{eq:sum_rule_J_2d_main_text_kkbar}.
 This for example can be employed to study further the $O(N)$ models in $d=2$.